 - RIO InTouch Deep 3 for deeper parts

 Whether a huge hucho can be stopped in an emergency situation or not is dependent on the leader as this is the weakest part of the system.
 This means it should be as strong as possible.
 However it should break before the fly line does.
 The running line should be stronger than the fly line and the backing should be even stronger.
-This means that my leader should break first and the fly line and running line should stronger.

 I usually fish a fluorocarbon-coated leader of 0.45mm with a breaking strength of 44 lbs which equals 20kg.
 My fly line and my running line have a breaking strength of 50 lbs and my gel spun backing breaks at About 70 lbs.